 Laurie’s blog has tips on saving money and being smart about your spending choices.
 Children are expensive, and when you carry the financial load by yourself, you have to have these tips to stay afloat.

-Her self-care section of the blog is rich with healthy living tips.
+Also, her self-care section of the blog is rich with healthy living tips.
 Laurie emphasizes that even though you identify as a mother, you are also an individual who needs to carve out some time for herself.
 Even for five minutes each day.

 Time for yourself is significant as the only caregiver to her children.
 A single mother needs to be her best version and have her peace of mind to be the best mother she can be.
 She also gives on the importance of blogging and encourages her fellow single parents to start a blog.